Teddymannen/mataffaren-case-updated/README.md

 ### Pre-request

 We want to test multiple category endpoints and must therefore create a loop.
 In the the previous test the variables `mainCategories` and `allCategories` are created.
-We use one of those together with a variable `categoryCounter` to choose a category and sorting.
-The variable `categoryCounter` is incremented by 1 after getting the category and if there are more categories `postman.setNextRequest` is used.
+We use one of those together with a variable `categoryCounter` to choose a category and `sortCounter` to choose sorting.
+The variable `categoryCounter` is incremented by 1 after all all sorts have tested on that category and if there are more categories `postman.setNextRequest` is used.

 Every type of sorting is used on each endpoint `mainCategory` when using newman.

 You can also make it so that the sorting type is rotating after each request using modulo (`%`) on `categoryCounter`, which we do in our own test-runners.
+This means that only one sorting option is tested per category

 ### Tests
 * There is at least 1 product in the category